-Click here to view the BOG Action Item memo template which you may use when ready to submit your materials.
+View the BOG Action Item memo sample and template to use when ready to submit your materials.
 You will note that the template contains prompting questions.
-These questions do not all need to be answered and they do not need to appear in the memo, they are intended to guide you in providing sufficient information for the Board of Governors to take action.
+These questions do not all need to be answered; they are intended to guide you in providing sufficient information for the risk, financial and equity analysis and ultimately for the Board of Governors to take action.